Don’t you hear that violin?

-Looking at the round window and seeing no one, I dashed to the door, opened it, and said, “There’s no one, Alonzo.”
+I dashed to the door and opened it.
+“There’s no one, Alonzo.”

-Later that day I had a telegram sent, so on our arrival we were met by his family.
+Later that day, I had a telegram sent.
+On our arrival we were met by his family.
 Alonzo received treatment at an institution I recommended and my family owned, however, his condition failed to improve.

 Alonzo passed away at the age of 33.

 A few months before that day, I paid him a visit.
 He looked twice his age, all wrinkled, and white haired.
 I saw in his eyes he was still hearing that violin.
-I was also.
+I also was.